csiro-robotics/dynamixel_interface/readme.md

 USAGE NOTES:

-1. In the config folder of your robot's package:
+To use the dynamixel_interface_controller to operatre servos:
-	- Create a controller_config.yaml with the necessary parameters for each servo
-	- see the example in the dynamixel_controller/config/ folder for an example and explanation of the various configuration options
+	- Create a controller_config.yaml with the necessary parameters for each servo (see the example in the config/ folder for an example and explanation of the various configuration options)

-2. In the launch folder of your robot's package:
-	- Create a dynamixel_controller.launch file:
-	- Follow the same format as the example provided in the dynamixel_controller/launch/ folder in this package
+  - Launch the dynamixel_interface_controller_node, loading in the custom config file (see the example in the launch/ folder)
-	- Make sure said launch file loads the controller_config.yaml from your robot's package and NOT the default one included in dynamixel_controller.

-3. In the top level launch file for your robot:
-	- launch the file created in step 2 BEFORE launching any higher level controllers

 4. During operation: